Dozens of soldiers return home from overseas deployment

 "It's going to be hard you know," McCoy said.
 "But that's one thing the military taught us, to adapt to any situation."

-McCoy's response alludes to the intense training he and fellow soldiers undertake to prepare for facing life-threatening situations on a daily basis.
+McCoy's response alludes to the intense training he and fellow soldiers have undergone in preparation for the many life-threatening situations they face on a daily basis while serving overseas.

 His troop was hit by Iranian missiles in January, and after taking on numerous battles he and his colleagues are ready to take on the challenge of civilian life in a world changed by novel coronavirus.